ciandro/alexdemitri.com/content/blog/leica-love.md

 ## Why the Leica M?

 ### A tool that respects time
 From the moment I first picked up a Leica M, I sensed a difference.
-It’s not just a camera—it carries a lineage of craftsmanship, clarity and quiet precision.
+It’s not just a camera, there's a certain tactile experience that comes with it.
+Somehow, you can look at it as a lineage of craftsmanship, clarity and quiet precision.
 Unlike many high-speed, mega-buttoned systems, the Leica M invites slowness.
+Like, "you have got to figure out exposure for real" slowness lol.
 The manual focus, snap-shutter feel, and rangefinder framing all engage your senses differently.

 That slowness matters.
 In an era of instant everything, I want to pause, reflect, choose the moment.
-The Leica M demands that.
-In doing so, it becomes a partner in the process—rather than just a tool.
+The M system demands that: you pay for it immediately as soon as you get home and check your files and/or receive your scans, if you do film as well.
+In doing so, there's a certain aspect of transforming a camera from a mere tool, to a closer expression of your ideas.
+There's just an undeniable "it" factor, at least for me... and it shows in my photos.
+Maybe it's seeing the rangefinder.

 ### Build, design and minimalism
 The Leica M is beautifully designed: flawless finishing, mechanical precision, and minimal clutter.
 For someone who loves subtle elegance (and as you know my “Analog Poet” identity), it resonates deeply.
 The camera isn’t screaming for attention; it quietly stands ready.
 That minimalism carries over into my style: understated, thoughtful, rooted in analog aesthetics, travel memory, quiet elegance.